CognisynAI/Mission/README.md

 Educational Opportunities:
 Real-world geography can be used for educational modules within the game, teaching players about geography, ecology, and environmental science.

-**GLOBAL REPRESENTATION**
+### **GLOBAL REPRESENTATION**

+*to honor, learn, and document practices of natural resource management from lineages of folk and traditional ecological knowledge to understand how a new era of ecological institutions can nurture and legitimize non-Western, non-dualist conceptions of human-environmental relation."
+Austin Wade Smith

 * Diverse Ecosystems and Cultures:
-  With accurate geospatial data from around the world, the game can represent a wide range of ecosystems and cultures, allowing players to learn about and engage with different parts of the globe.
+  With accurate geospatial data from around the world, the game can represent a wide range of ecosystems and cultures, allowing players to learn about and engage with different parts of the globe but the

 * Localized Challenges:
   Introduce challenges that are specific to certain geographic regions, encouraging players to understand and address local as well as global environmental and AI-related issues.